-An analysis of U.S. and World soybean supply-demand factors and 2014 price prospects following the USDA’s July 11th Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports can be found on the KSU AgManager website (http://www.agmanager.info/default.asp) early next week.
+An analysis of U.S. and World corn supply-demand factors and 2014 price prospects following the USDA’s September 11th USDA Crop Production and World Agricultural Supply Demand Estimates (WASDE) reports is available on the KSU AgManager website (http://www.agmanager.info/default.asp).

-Following is a summary of the article on Soybean Market Outlook – with the full article and accompanying analysis to be available likely on Monday, July 21st on the KSU AgManager website at the following web address http://www.agmanager.info/marketing/outlook/newletters/Soybeans.asp
+Following is a summary of the article on “Corn Market Outlook in September 2014″ with the full article and accompanying analysis will soon be available on the KSU AgManager website at the following web address: http://www.agmanager.info/marketing/outlook/newletters/archives/GRAIN-OUTLOOK_07-18-14_Corn.pdf

 Since the USDA released its Crop Production and World Agricultural Supply and Demand Estimates (WASDE) reports on September 11th, DEC 2014 and MAY 2015 corn futures prices have moved sideways to higher, raising hopes of a possible end to the decline in corn prices that has occurred since mid-May 2014.
 With the existing market consensus that a record large 14 billion bushel (bb) plus U.S. corn crop will occur in 2014, U.S. feedgrain prices have declined steadily as grain buyers have little incentive to aggressively buy corn, leading to weaker U.S. corn prices.